Applying rustproofing wax in a car restoration or repair project

 A step-up in quality if you will be using the equipment frequently is the professional-standard Lemmer HD460 rust proofing kit.

-You’ll buy the wax either pre-filled in Schutz cans that screw onto your spray gun, or in containers that need to be decanted into an empty Schutz can.
+You’ll buy the wax either pre-filled in Schutz cans that screw onto your Schutz-compatible spray gun, or in containers that need to be decanted into an empty Schutz can or your gun's bottle.

 Check the manufacturer’s recommendations for safety equipment.
 However, even where personal protection equipment is not essential (such as with Rustbuster’s natural lanolin-based Corrolan range), we suggest that you wear goggles, mask, gloves and overalls or a spray suit.